jethrocarr/unifi-video-s3uploader/README.md

 MongoDB database used by the NVR software and when a video event occurs, exports the video and posts it up to the Detectatron service for scoring and validation.

+Warning: This connector is *still in development and is terrible code that needs a refactor and much more unit testing*.

 # Requirements